Asset Management for Aerospace

 Supply Chain Challenges: Asset Management Solutions

 For manufacturing goods related to government and commercial space needs, one of the biggest challenges faced is in asset tracking and inventory control.
 Understandably, the sheer volume of manufactured goods, as well as the tools to make them, hold significant value.
 Many assets include expensive tools to produce rocket propellant, fork lifts, work trucks, safety equipment, and much more.
-With approximately 200 warehouses spread across a 20 square-mile facility in the Midwest, not only do they have to track thousands of assets, they also need full visibility into what is located at each site – an overwhelming challenge.
+Warehouse management monitoring of 200 warehouses spread across a 20 square-mile facility in the Midwest, has the task to track thousands of assets with full visibility into what is located at each site – an overwhelming challenge.
 With a diverse client base requiring full inventory counts at differing time intervals, they also must be prepared to run a full inventory count every year.

 A full inventory count typically consists of one employee driving their personal vehicle to all 200 of the locations spread out across the facility, finding the barcode on each and every item on the warehouse shelf, manually counting and writing down which assets are managed at each site, and later entering that data into an Excel spreadsheet.
 Further, due to the high volume of assets that need tracking, and the 200 locations located over a large worksite, inventory counts take up to 120-man hours to complete and are often inaccurate.
 Since these inventory counts are generally performed by one person, this process takes weeks to complete.

 Additionally, many tools are deployed to their manufacturing sites and never returned when finished.
 Employees are constantly checking out tools and forgetting to return them to their home location, forcing purchasing managers to replace tools that they erroneously think are missing.
 Whether tools are lost through unorganized practices or stolen by employees looking to make a quick dollar, this is a massive problem, leading to over purchasing.